nikitavoloboev/data/travel/visited/united-kingdom.md

 - They have amazing ciders.
 Rekorderlig & Old Moud Cider being my favorite ones.
 - [Itsu](https://www.itsu.com/) is pretty awesome take away food place (with sushi).
 With discount on food at closing hours (30 min before).
+- When shipping from UK internationally with DHL and maybe others, make sure to both print and put the label and also the paper outlining all the items in the baggage.
+Fragrances are not allowed.

 ## Links